yasrivastava852000/Natural-Language-Processing-Concepts-and-Projects/README.md

 These files are intended for the purpose of revising concepts.
 They contain only concise notes, providing a focused resource for quickly grasping key ideas.
+Additionally, they include projects(for beginners) on natural language processing (NLP), predominantly utilizing datasets sourced from Kaggle.com